-Figure 7: Magnitude (bottom) and phase (top) of the transfer function $(S{21})$ of an acoustically coupled HBAR used for gravimetric measurement.
-Point is located at the interrogation frequency.
-The thick solid line represents the frequency/phase range for phase to frequency conversion.
+Fig. 7. (top) Phase and (bottom) magnitude of the transfer function $(S{21})$ of an acoustically coupled HBAR used for gravimetric measurement.
+The circle is located at the interrogation frequency.
+The thick solid line represents the frequency/phase range for phase-to-frequency conversion.

-The electronics provides raw values of phase variations related to the above-mentioned electro-deposition informations.
-To convert phase variations in relative frequency variations used in the equation of gravimetric sensitivity (5), a second degree polynomial fit is performed for determining the relation between raw values of phase and frequency variations.
-The conversion imposes to select several points whose must encompass all the values read during the electrochemical deposition corresponding to the chosen range (thick solid line in Fig. 7) around the working frequency (point).
-The polynomial fit is used to determine the relation between phase and frequency in the selected range to increase the number of points - up to 10000 - which define the phase value read during the experiment.
+(5), a second-degree polynomial fit is performed for determining the relation between raw values of phase and frequency variations.
+The conversion requires selection of several points that must encompass all the values read during the electrochemical deposition corresponding to the chosen range (thick solid line in Fig. 7) around the working frequency (point).
+The polynomial fit is used to determine the relation between phase and frequency in the selected range to increase the number of points (up to 10000) which define the phase value read during the experiment.
 A search of the closer recalculated point of phase between each recorded phase point during the reaction is performed to evaluate the effective frequency for which the conversion between phase and frequency variations is provided.

-Obtaining several different results of the gravimetric sensitivity from 2.2 to 13 cm/g depending on the deposited mass from 1.7 to 2.6 $\mu$ g emphasizes a difficulty for taking into account paramter such as viscosity and surface rougness which impact the frequency and signal magnitude as well [22, 23].
-Experiments simulations have to be completed to identify the phenomena related to the frequency shift during the electrochemical deposition of copper and to improve the gravimetric sensitivity.
+Obtaining several different results of the gravimetric sensitivity from 2.2 to $13~{\rm cm^2/g}$ depending on the deposited mass from 1.7 to 2.6 μg emphasizes the difficulty for taking into account parameters such as viscosity and surface roughness which impact the frequency and signal magnitude as well [21], [22].
+Experimental simulations must be completed to identify the phenomena related to the frequency shift during the electrochemical deposition of copper and to improve the gravimetric sensitivity.